 The Lord-Lieutenants Annual Awards to Reserve Forces and Cadets

-The Lord-Lieutenant holds an Awards Ceremony each autumn, at which he presents Certificates of Meritorious Service and other Awards to Local Reserve and Cadet Units.
+The Lord-Lieutenant holds an Awards Ceremony each autumn at which Certificates of Meritorious Service and other Awards to Local Reserve and Cadet Units are presented.

 In 2012 this included the St John Cadet awards and a new award The Spitfire Award, sponsored by Shepherd Neame, honouring the top two Kent Reservists.